Nonprofit Marketing Return on Investment

 Arguably we are best served by working to get buy-in on a nonprofit brand campaign not because it will pay for itself, but rather because it will facilitate the achievement of our goals.
 An aspect of the goal may be financial of course, but arguably the real goal of any organization is ultimately related to its impact out in the world.
 The financial goals are all just a means to that end, and the financial impact of a brand campaign is likewise but a means to a larger ultimate end.

 When I am doing my goal setting exercises I sometimes get some version of “to balance the budget” or “to increase revenue by 30%.”
 These are not really the goal.
 They are a byproduct of a larger, more ambitious goal, one with the capacity to galvanize excitement, effort and constructive action throughout an organization.
 Few people will rise in passionate dedication to achieve a goal of “30% revenue increase” without really understanding what that buys you in terms of the organization’s capacity to make the world better.
-The financial goals are either a means to a greater end, an end with more emotional resonance than money, or, thought of more the way this usually happens, the money is a byproduct that is spun off from the effects of the strategy put into action.
+The financial goals are either a means to a greater end, an end with more emotional resonance than money, or as it usually happens, the money is a byproduct that is spun off from the effects of the strategy put into action.

 Photo by Liz Skolnick